 Aside from her success with network television, Rhimes wrote the feature film "Princess Diaries 2: A Royal Engagement," released in August 2004 by Disney.
-Additionally her original script, "Crossroads," was released in 2002 by Paramount.
-She also co-wrote "Introducing Dorothy Dandridge," produced by HBO and nominated for numerous awards -- and for which Halle Berry won a Golden Globe and an Emmy for Best Actress in a miniseries for her portrayal of Dandridge.
-In 2004 Rhimes created her production company, Shondaland.
+In addition her original script, "Crossroads," was released in 2002 by Paramount.
+She also co-wrote "Introducing Dorothy Dandridge," produced by HBO and nominated for numerous awards, and for which Halle Berry won a Golden Globe and an Emmy for Best Actress in a miniseries for her portrayal of Dandridge.
+In 2004 Rhimes created her production company Shondaland.

 Rhimes worked as research director on the Tollin-Robbins/Mundy Lane documentary "Hank Aaron: Chasing the Dream."
 It was nominated for an Emmy Award, an Academy Award and won the Peabody as well as the NAACP Image Award.
 She has been a guest speaker at the USC School of Cinema-Television, where she taught a course in scene writing.

-Rhimes holds a BA from Dartmouth College in English literature with creative writing.
-As director of Dartmouth's Black Underground Theatre and Arts Association, her work earned numerous awards for excellence.
+Rhimes holds a BA from Dartmouth College in English Literature with Creative Writing.
+As director of Dartmouth's Black Underground Theatre and Arts Association, her work earned her numerous awards for excellence.
 She received her MFA from the USC School of Cinema-Television, where she was awarded the prestigious Gary Rosenberg Writing Fellowship.

 The child of educators, Rhimes blames her parents for her rampant addiction to books.
 The youngest of six, she was born and raised outside of Chicago, IL, and now resides in Los Angeles with her two daughters.

 Betsy Beers is the executive producer of the hit ABC shows "Grey's Anatomy" and "Scandal."
 Beers is a partner in Shonda Rhimes' company, Shondaland.
 Together, the two women develop and produce additional feature film and television projects.